yusong17/yusonglab.github.io/pages/join.md

 <br>

-Please send the email to **Dr. Song** with the following title: [PhD inquiry or Postdoc inquiry]-[Your name]-[Your current institution].
+##### Please send the email to **Dr. Song** (yusong at cityu.edu.hk)with the following title: [PhD inquiry or Postdoc inquiry]-[Your name]-[Your current institution].
 Relevant documents are required, including CV (with full list of publications), representative papers in combined one pdf, research statement, introduction PPT for the research, contact information of at least two referees, and copy of degree certificate (Postdoc applicant)/transcript (Ph.D./RA/Visiting applicants).
 All the positions are long-term available and shortlisted candidates will be notified soon.